 Mahavir Jayanti, also known as Mahavir Janma Kalyanak, is a festival of great importance in the Jain religion and marks the birth of Lord Mahavir.
 On this day, there are many grand processions of Lord Mahavira's idol that are carried out on the streets.
 One can also find statues of Lord Mahavira in the temples where they are bathed with milk and flowers.

 Interestingly, the festivities of Mahavir Jayanti too include fasting which is observed on the day alongside prayers.
-As far as the Hindu Calendar is concerned, Mahavir Jayanti is celebrated on the 13th day of Chaitra month of Hindu Calendar.
+As far as the Hindu Calendar is concerned, Mahavir Jayanti, one of the biggest festivals in India, is celebrated on the 13th day of Chaitra month of Hindu Calendar.

 Suggested Read: Beaches in India: Recreate The Wildness With Sand Water And Foam